StatsD: What is it and how to monitor it

 StatsD & MetricFire

-MetricFire is a monitoring platform built on open-source software such as StatsD, Graphite, Prometheus and Grafana.
-MetricFire's goal is to bring open source software to busy developers by offering a Hosted open-source monitoring platform.
+MetricFire is a monitoring platform built on open-source software such as StatsD, Graphite, and Grafana.
+MetricFire's goal is to bring open-source software to busy developers by offering a Hosted open-source monitoring platform.
 MetricFire began as a Hosted StatsD and Graphite service, where developers only needed to install an agent onto their server, and then metrics ingestion, storage, visualization, and alerting all get taken care of by MetricFire.
-Since then, MetricFire has expanded to also offer Prometheus and Grafana services.
+Since then, MetricFire has expanded to also offer Grafana services.

 When planning to monitor StatsD, it is important to know that MetricFire accommodates the ingestion of StatsD metrics.
 This is highly beneficial, as many of our customers have most of their infrastructure set up with StatsD.
 You won't need to change anything about your infrastructure to start monitoring with MetricFire.